 The depressing series of defeats at the hands of the Vikings continued unabated and Alfred was forced into a strategy of buying them off.
 As a result they ceased their attacks and for a period of five years, peace reigned in Wessex.
 This peace was not likely to last for any considerable length of time and was at best a temporary measure.
 The Viking army, after taking Mercia, divided.
 One part, under Halfdan Ragnarsson, marched north to Yorkshire where they settled permanently.
 The other, under Guthrum, launched another attack on Wessex in 875.
 They withdrew again in 877 and began to colonise Mercia.

-Wessex was savagely attacked for the third time in 878 and Alfred was driven into hiding at Athelney in the Somerset marshes, he remained there with his ally, Athelnoth, Ealdorman of Somerset and others of his thegns, and biding his time, legend has it that in his preoccupation with the defence of his kingdom, he famously burnt the cakes and was set upon by an angry housewife.
+Wessex was savagely attacked for the third time in 878 and Alfred was driven into hiding at Athelney in the Somerset marshes, he remained there with his ally, Athelnoth, Ealdorman of Somerset and others of his thegns, and waited.
+Legend has it that in his preoccupation with the defence of his kingdom, he famously burnt the cakes and was set upon by an angry housewife.

 Bishop Asser informs us that Alfred had a great love of jewelled ornaments.
 His crown, which unfortunately no longer survives, is listed in an inventory of jewels melted down by Oliver Cromwell at the establishment of the Protectorate, it is described as being studded with emeralds.